szabado/cache/README.md

   cache curl -X GET example.com
 ```

-**Note:** `cache` only caches the first command in a sequence of pipes.
-If you're piping the data through slow commands, it will still be slow.
+## Future improvements
+- Allow `cache` to be used in the middle of a chain of pipes.
+Currently it can only be used on the first command.